KarlCrof/BubbleDisplay/README.md

 ## Conclusion

 An issue encountered was when the count exceeded the maximum 4 digit count of 999.9 into 5 digits.
 The number right-shifted one position (i.e. becoming 1999), resulting in the loss of count precision and potential confusion due to the placement of the decimal point.
 There is also an expected issue when the cumulative count overflows, if the timer is left counting long enough.
 A 32 bit unsigned integer represents a maximum count of 4,294,967,295 ms or approximately 49 days.
 Perhaps not relevant to this application, though applicable to timing applications intended for continuous operation.
-A solution to both of these issues would be to limit the maximum count to the constrains of the display - i.e. 999900 ms elapsed.
+A solution to both of these issues would be to limit the maximum count to the constrains of the 4 digit display - i.e. 999900 ms elapsed.

 Extension of the program would make the timing behaviour more similar to real life timing - i.e. 60 second minutes.
 Here the time would be formatted 0:00.0, with a maximum count time of 9 minutes, 59 seconds and 9 deciseconds.
 This was done in the serial monitor by converting the cumulative time count into the correct digit to display at each position using the modulo operator.
 ```JavaScript